-If you want to measure the actual size of a small object in inches or centimeters, and there is no real ruler at hand — this virtual on-screen online ruler will help you.
-You can make the necessary measurements on any device that allows you to browse the web — this online app works both on computers with a large screen (laptops, PC monitors, monoblocks or smart TVs) and mobile gadgets (phones, phablets, tablets, e-ink readers).
-The maximum length of the ruler (fully visible when it is displayed on a sufficient screen) is 20 inches, or 50 cm (500 mm) for metric scale option.
+If you want to measure the actual size of a small object in inches or centimeters and you don’t have a real ruler at hand, this virtual on-screen online ruler will help you.
+You can make the necessary measurements on any device that allows you to browse the web.
+This online app works on both computers with a large screen (laptops, PCs, monoblocks or smart TVs) and mobile gadgets (phones, phablets, tablets, e-ink readers).
+The maximum length of the ruler (fully visible when displayed on a sufficient screen) is 20 inches, or 50 centimeters (500 millimeters) for the metric scale option.

-Attention: for correct display of the ruler (in proportion to the actual physical length), it must be calibrated.
-You can calibrate it in one of two ways:
+For the ruler to display correctly (i.e., in proportion to the actual physical size), it must be calibrated.
+You can calibrate it in one of the following two ways:

-The most reliable and easy way.
-Specify the size of the diagonal of your screen in inches (") - enter its value in the input field located in the lower left corner of the ruler image, then click the or press the button on the keyboard.
-You can also select the size from the drop-down list (which opens when you click the button , that is adjacent to the numeric input field), which presents many of the most common options among users.
+This is the most reliable and easy way.
+Specify the size of the diagonal of your screen in inches (").
+Enter this value in the input field located in the lower left corner of the ruler image.
+Then click the or press the button on the keyboard.
+You can also select the size from the drop-down list (which opens when you click the button , which is adjacent to the numeric input field).
+This presents many of the most common options among users.

-Here is the diagonal of the current device's display, automatically detected by the browser: .
-This calculated value in most practical cases does not correspond to its real extent and is proposed for consideration as an approximate one.
-This circumstance is caused by the existing constraint imposed by the specifics of the interaction of modern web browsers (none of which has the functionality of providing web applications with access to information about the physical parameters of the display) with operating systems.
-Depending on the type and class of device, the probable error varies in a range of up to several centimeters, or 1 inch - accordingly, to the best of its degree, the reliability of the indications of the uncalibrated online ruler will differ from the standard on.
-Nevertheless, the deviation may be minimal - in this case the initially visualized ruler will be suitable for measurements that do not require high accuracy (especially when measuring small objects).
+The diagonal of the current device's display, automatically detected by the browser, is .
+In most practical cases, this calculated value does not correspond to the real extent and is instead proposed for consideration as an approximate one for consideration purposes.
+This circumstance is caused by the existing constraint imposed by the specifics of the interaction of modern web browsers (none of which has the functionality of providing web applications with access to information about the display’s physical parameters) with operating systems.
+Depending on the type and class of device, the probable error varies in a range of up to several centimeters, or 1 inch.
+Accordingly, to the best possible, the reliability of the indications of the uncalibrated online ruler will differ from the standard.
+Nevertheless, the deviation may be minimal.
+In this case, the initially visualized ruler will be suitable for measurements that do not require high accuracy (especially when measuring small objects).

-If you do not know the exact value of the diagonal of your screen, you can find in the technical documentation attached to the device, or simply search on the Internet by the model name.
+If you do not know the exact value of your screen’s diagonal, you can find it in the technical documentation attached to the device, or simply search the Internet for the model name.

-If, for some reason, this information is difficult to obtain and you have standard plastic card with you, you can resort to the second method. ↓
+If for some reason this information is difficult to obtain and you have a standard plastic card with you, you can use the second method. ↓

-You can also calibrate the on-screen ruler by using a bank payment card - its standard width is 3.37 inches (3 3⁄8 in), or 85.6 mm (8 centimeters 56 millimeters) as metric.
+You can also calibrate the on-screen ruler using a bank payment card.
+Its standard width is 3.37 inches (3 3⁄8 inches), or 85.6 mm (8 centimeters, 56 millimeters) for the metric measurement.
 For your convenience, the corresponding sign is plotted under the scale of the ruler.
-Change the diagonal value in the input field until the edge of the plastic card attached (oriented horizontally) to the screen coincides with the black stroke left to the icon.
+Change the diagonal value in the input field until the edge of the plastic card attached (oriented horizontally) to the screen coincides with the black stroke to the left of the icon.

-Thus, using this method at the same time will allow to determine the size of the display diagonal.
-In order to avoid the known inconvenience associated with the selection of a number by successive manual input, bring it to the desired value using the vertical scroll arrows appearing on the right side of the input field when you hover the cursor over it (when using the virtual ruler on the PC).
+Using this method in addition to the first method will allow you to determine the size of the display diagonal.
+To avoid the known inconvenience associated with selecting a number by successive manual input, bring it to the desired value using the vertical scroll arrows that appear on the right side of the input field when you hover the cursor over it (when using the virtual ruler on a PC).